adamcromer/LiriBot/README.md

 You must create API Keys from [Spotify,](https://developer.spotify.com/my-applications/#!/) [Bands In Town,](http://www.artists.bandsintown.com/bandsintown-api) and [OMDb.](http://www.omdbapi.com/apikey.aspx)

-Create a .env file formatted like this with your API Keys instead of where it says API Key.
+Create a .env file in this format with your API Keys instead of where it says API Key.
 Spotify requires an ID key and a secret Key.

 <img align="center" background-color="white" src="images/env.jpg" width="100%">